nclack/arithcode/README.md

   - Implicit use of a STOP symbol means that you don't need to know the number of symbols in the decoded message in order to decode something.

-  - Can encoded messages stored as signed or unsigned chars, shorts, longs or long longs.
+  - Encode messages stored as signed or unsigned chars, shorts, longs or long longs.
 Keep in mind, however, that the number of encodable symbols may be limiting.
-You can't encode 2^64 different integers, sorry.

-  - Can encode to streams of variable symbol width; either 1,4,8, or 16 bits.
-There is are two tradeoffs here.
+  - Encode to streams of variable symbol width; either 1,4,8, or 16 bits.
+There are two tradeoffs here.

-      - Smaller bit-width (e.g. 1) give better compression than larger bit-width (e.g. 16), but compression is slower (I think?).
+      - Smaller bit-width (e.g. 1) gives better compression than larger bit-width (e.g. 16), but compression is slower (I think?).

-      - The implimentation puts a limit on the smallest probability of an encoded symbol.
-Smaller bit-width (e.g. 1) can accomidate a larger range of probabilities than large bit-width (e.g. 16).
+      - The implementation limits the smallest probability of an encoded symbol.
+Smaller bit-width (e.g. 1) can accommodate a larger range of probabilities than large bit-width (e.g. 16).

 ## Example